Map of Sagrada Familia

 Highlights:

-Stark Contrast: Bare stone and straight lines create a stark contrast to the Nativity Facade, reflecting the suffering of Christ.
+Stark Contrast: Bare stone and straight lines create a stark contrast to the Nativity Facade, reflecting Christ’s suffering.

 Four Facades: Each divided into three sections depicting scenes from the Last Supper, the Arrest of Jesus, the Flagellation, the Crowning with Thorns, the Way to Calvary, the Crucifixion, and the Burial.